Particle Component - General

 # Perspective rendering

 Perspective rendering is relevant in 3D contexts.
 For 3D-based wallpapers, this option is always on.
-In 2D scenes, you can optionally turn it on in case you are working with 3D models.
+In 2D scenes, you can optionally turn it on to add depth to the particle system.
+This can be very impactful, you can compare the Snow perspective and Snow flat assets to see what this option can do.

 # Sprite sheet - Animation mode